moq-wg/wg-materials/interim-23-01/arrangements.md

 the Westlake Avenue entrance is for visitors.
 There is another paid public parking garage less than a block South, on 8th Avenue N.

+### By Bike

+There are bike racks in the Westlake Avenue garage.
+Unfortunately, there have been bike thefts recently so bring a big lock.

 ## Meeting Time

 Doors will open around 9am, with meetings starting at 9:30.
 We’ll break for